svagrekar44/SW-Testing/README.md

 # Manual Testing – E-commerce Website

-This is a dummy manual testing project performed on [https://www.saucedemo.com](https://www.saucedemo.com).
+This is a dummy manual testing project performed on [https://www.saucedemo.com](https://www.saucedemo.com) for hands-on experience and practice.

 ## 🔍 Scope
 - Performed manual testing on modules like login, add to cart, and checkout.